-Second Trimester Diet and Nutrition
+Second Trimester Diet Plan: Foods to Eat and Avoid

 What to Eat During the Second Trimester of Pregnancy?

 The second trimester, the period between 14th to 26th week of pregnancy, is when your baby grows to about 35 cms.
 Eating healthy food during the second trimester is as important as it was during the first.
 Healthy food will continue to provide the essential nutrients during this time.
 A nutrient-rich diet is essential for the bone and muscle formation of the baby.
-You should eat foods which are high in calcium, magnesium and vitamin D.
+You should eat foods which are high in calcium, magnesium and vitamin D (1).

-- To ensure a steady intake of folic acid and iron, you should have 5 portions of vegetables (green leafy vegetables like spinach, cabbage) and fruits in a day.
+- To ensure a steady intake of folic acid and iron, you should have 5 portions of vegetables (green leafy vegetables like spinach, cabbage) and fruits in a day (2).

 - Dairy products, which are low in fat, should be consumed at least 2 to 3 times in a day to ensure calcium intake.

-- Food types high in protein (like fish, eggs, beans) should be eaten at least twice a day.
+- Food types high in protein (like fish, eggs, beans) should be eaten at least twice a day (4).

 - You should switch to healthy options in snacks and drinks (like sandwiches, yoghurts).